malindaw/Medirect_QA-Assignment/README.md

 - Open/Import the project to the Visual Studio
 - Add dependendt plugins to the VS from Nuget Package Manager.
 - build the solution and run the test
+- test results will generate in ExtentReport, it will appear in Root>Result>index.html

 # Medirect_QA-Assignment for API Project

+## Run the Project

+__Pre-requirements__
+Make sure you have install following to run the project:

 ## Technologies used in the project